Haiti’s future uncertain after brazen slaying of president | WTOP

 “It’s a really explosive situation,” he said, adding that foreign intervention with a U.N.-type military presence is a possibility.
 “Whether Claude Joseph manages to stay in power is a huge question.
 It will be very difficult to do so if he doesn’t create a government of national unity.”

-Joseph told The Associated Press that he supports an international investigation into the assassination and believes elections scheduled for later this year should be held as he promised to work with Moïse’s allies and opponents alike.
+Joseph told the AP that he supports an international investigation into the assassination and believes elections scheduled for later this year should be held, as he promised to work with Moïse’s allies and opponents alike.

 “Everything is under control,” he said.

-Associated Press writer Evens Sanon reported this story in Port-au-Prince and AP writer Danica Coto reported from San Juan, Puerto Rico.
-AP writer Joshua Goodman in Miami contributed to this report.
+Coto reported from San Juan, Puerto Rico.
+AP videographer Pierre-Richard Luxama in Port-au-Prince and AP writer Joshua Goodman in Miami contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.